bhatti/PlexServices/README.md

 - PlexService framework allows annotations for validating request parameters or attributes of request object.

+- PlexService framework allows request interceptors to define cross cutting logic that is common to all handlers.

 - PlexService supports role-based security, which are enforced before accessing underlying services.
 PlexService provides simple interfaces for providing security rules for access to the services.

 - PlexService also provides bridge for forwarding web requests to JMS based services for accessing services over http or websockets.
 For example, you may use JMS for all internal services and then create a bridge to expose them through HTTP or websocket interfaces.